IBM-Cloud/openwhisk-workshops/bootcamp/README.md

     "payload": "Wonderful",
     "username": "xxx",
     "translateFrom": "en",
+    "password": "xxx",
-    "password": "xxx"
+    "url": "xxx"
 }
 ```

-Notice that you need to replace the values for `username` and `password` with the values you specified when you created the binding.
+Notice that you need to replace the values for `username`, `password` and `url` with the values you specified when you created the binding.
 Alternatively, you can remove the parameters `username` and `password` entirely which causes the default bound parameters to be used.

 You should see the following result: